-For maps of where to meet for Trips and Social Evenings, see the club Meeting Places.
+For maps of where to meet for tramps and social evenings, see here.

-Make sure you have the required gear, including first aid, food and water plus change of clothes and footwear for the bus (see photo above).
-You can find lists of recommended gear following:
+Make sure you have the required gear, including a first-aid kit, and a change of clothes and footwear for the bus.
+You can find lists of suggested gear following:

 Good Tramping Practice

-Always stop at all track junctions, windfalls and stream crossings – do not continue until the party has reassembled.
+Always wait at all track junctions, tree windfalls and stream crossings until the party has reassembled.